CodeOp-tech/fspt18-team-1/README.md

 `cd client` and run `npm run dev` to start client server in development mode with hot reloading in port 5173.

 ### Future features

+- Searchbar for travel plans, users, places
+- A tool to measure expences during the trip
+- A feed with:
+    - Page with your old trips
+    - Page with your nextrips
+    - Best Friends
+    - Live Trips
+- Trip plan organized by day/s
+- To be able to decide to make your trip pubblic or private